 How to photograph a sweater on a hanger

-Due to the variation in sizes, styles and fabrics a sweater can have, choosing the right way to present one is crucial in showcasing your brand style.
-In this fashion product photography tutorial, we will teach you to effectively style a sweater on a hanger for your web store.
+Due to the variation in sizes, styles and fabrics a sweater can have, choosing the right way to present one is important to your your brand style.
+In this fashion product photography tutorial, we will teach you to style a sweater on a hanger for your web store.

 A sweater can be styled in a number of ways, but using a hanger is a quick and effective method that's particularly suitable for those without a particularly extravagant or expensive product photography studio.
 It's also useful in helping show your brand in a certain style.